bscothern/SomeCollection/README.md

 They will likely be a part of this same package but in a different library which will likely be named: `SomeCollectionOfFoundation`.

 ## Some Other Bug/Feature Request
-Open up an issue with the bug or feature request.
+Open up an issue on github.